itsGovi/SQL_Enigma/The Questions.md

 ---

 This totals  **90 progressive questions** , ensuring realistic SQL practice aligned with both day-to-day reporting and advanced analytical scenarios.
 Let me know if you'd like further tweaks!

+make the question 5 a bit more hard -> increase the learning curve on that question and give me the updated version of it